UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Conclusion

 \section{Conclusion}

-We introduced \ours, an inference-time framework that integrates epistemic uncertainty into transformer computation through uncertainty-weighted attention and a layer-wise variance diagnostic.
-Across NLP benchmarks, \ours reduces Expected Calibration Error relative to unscaled fine-tuned BERT (e.g., average ECE 0.117 $\rightarrow$ 0.094) and improves selective prediction behavior, including higher coverage at fixed confidence thresholds and lower AURC.
-The method also exhibits stable calibration under distribution shift in MNLI matched$\rightarrow$mismatched transfer.
-While inference-time Monte Carlo sampling incurs additional latency, the approach avoids the training and storage costs of ensemble-based alternatives and requires no modification of pretrained weights.
-Overall, \ours provides a complementary mechanism for uncertainty-aware transformer inference, bridging the gap between post-hoc calibration and Bayesian modeling for transformers.
+We introduced \ours, an inference-time framework that integrates epistemic uncertainty into transformer inference through uncertainty-weighted attention and a layer-wise variance diagnostic.
+Across general NLP benchmarks, \ours improves calibration relative to an unscaled fine-tuned BERT baseline and yields more reliable selective prediction behavior under fixed confidence thresholds.
+Under distribution shift (MNLI matched$\rightarrow$mismatched and OOD evaluation suites), uncertainty-aware attention provides benefits that are complementary to output-level calibration: temperature scaling remains the strongest post-hoc baseline for ECE reduction, whereas \ours targets internal evidence aggregation and composes cleanly with \TS when calibrated probabilities are required.
+Although Monte Carlo sampling increases inference latency, \ours requires neither retraining nor modification of pretrained weights, providing a practical bridge between lightweight post-hoc calibration methods and higher-cost Bayesian or ensemble-based alternatives.